Chess Tournament FAQ

 • Score - In the fourth round, for instance, a student with 3 points will likely play another player with 3 points.
 A player with 0 points will likely play another player with 0 points.
 Etc.

-• PLEASE LET US KNOW IF A STUDENT IS PAIRED AGAINST SOMEONE FROM THE SAME SCHOOL!
+• PLEASE LET US KNOW IF A STUDENT IS PAIRED WITH SOMEONE FROM THE SAME SCHOOL!

 • Team standings incorporate all divisions between kindergarten and 5th grade (6th and up don’t count for the team trophy).

-• We take the top four scores from each school and add them up.
-We do this manually based on the computer calculated individual player scores.
+• The software adds up the top four scores from each school based on the computer-calculated individual player scores.

 • The software is designed to avoid pairing students from the same school.
 However, if there are fewer participants in a division or if the top players are from the same school, it is unavoidable to pair students from the same school.